LiYiuShing/easyinvest/README.md

 ### Redux Saga
 A library that aims to make application side effects (i.e. asynchronous things like data fetching and impure things like accessing the browser cache) easier to manage, more efficient to execute, easy to test, and better at handling failures.

-### Axios
-Promise based HTTP client for the browser and node.js

 ### React-stockcharts
 Create highly customizable stock charts